What can you do as a consumer?

 We all need energy to power our homes and to enjoy our lives so we need energy suppliers whether we like it or not.
 There are a few things you can do to make sure you’re at least in control of the situation, whether you trust your supplier or not.

 Make the effort to understand your bill and check that it genuinely reflects the energy you’re using.
 Use newspapers, the TV or the internet to follow what is happening in the industry and listen to advice as to what you can do as a consumer.
 Think of any vulnerable relatives or neighbours you might have and make sure they stay similarly informed.

 If something is wrong, don’t be afraid to make a fuss.
 Energy companies are required to record your complaint and report on how fast they resolve it.
 If they don’t and you need help the Citizens Advice Consumer Services are set up to help you through the process at the point that you need any additional support.

 You can escalate your complaint to the Energy Ombudsman Service (https://www.ombudsman-services.org/energy.html) if your complaint isn’t resolved to your satisfaction within eight weeks.

 Your ultimate power as a consumer is to vote with your feet and change supplier.
 Switching doesn’t have to be all about saving money (though that helps), poor customer service can be an equally good reason to change supplier.

 And by switching, you could stand to save money.
-It’s a fact that comparethemarket.com customers between January and April this year have saved an average of £461 per year by switching energy suppliers.
+It’s a fact that comparethemarket.com customers between July and December 2018 have saved an average of £270.78 per year by switching energy suppliers.

 Comparing energy prices is simple.
 Find out how much you could save by switching supplier today.